-Under this mandate, the Investment Manager will establish the Fund's portfolio and on an ongoing basis make active changes to the composition of the portfolio consistent with the Fund's investment strategy and the Investment Manager's active philosophy that involves the application of top-down and bottom-up quantitative valuation techniques combined with qualitative due diligence.
+Under this mandate, the Investment Manager has established the Fund's portfolio and on an ongoing basis makes active changes to the composition of the portfolio consistent with the Fund's investment strategy and the Investment Manager's active philosophy that involves the application of top-down and bottom-up quantitative valuation techniques combined with qualitative due diligence.

 Coolabah is an independent, institutional active fixed-income manager founded in Australia in 2011, with expertise in actively managing portfolios that invest in cash, fixed-income and hybrid securities, amongst other types of investments.
-Coolabah is responsible for managing Smarter Money Investments Pty Ltd's portfolios and other institutional mandates which comprised assets under management of approximately \$1.8 billion as at 31 August 2017
+Coolabah is responsible for managing institutional mandates which comprised assets under management of approximately \$7.5 billion as at December 2021

-The fees for the Investment Manager's services will be an expense of the Fund (included in the recoverable expenses described in section 3.3.3) and/or paid by the Responsible Entity out of its management fee.
+The fees for the Investment Manager's services will be an expense of the Fund (included in the recoverable expenses described in section 3.3.3) and/or paid by the Responsible Entity out of its management fee

-2.2.3 Environmental, social and ethical considerations
+2.2.3 Labour standards and environmental, social and ethical considerations